spacedsweden/docs/docs/whatsapp/whatsapp-opt-in-and-outs.md

 title: "Opt-In-and-Outs"
 excerpt: "Read how to enable or disable users to receive business messages via WhatsApp via Sinch WhatsApp API."
 ---
 All Business initiated conversations via the Sinch WhatsApp Business API must start with an “Opt-In” by the user.
-This can be collected through any third party.
+This can be collected through any third party channel.
 For example in an SMS message, In-Line with a Web Form, in an Email, or even via a deep-link in print media.

 You can record a [opt-in](doc:whatsapp-opt-in-and-outs#section-opt-in) by the API call described below and once the “Opt-In” is recorded you’ll be able to message that customer via the Sinch WhatsApp Business API.